mwangdakota/pages-uswds-jekyll/pages/landing.md

 <div class="usa-width-one-third" markdown="1">
 <h2 class="text-medium">A diverse portfolio</h2>

-We fund startups and small businesses across technology areas and markets including artificial intelligence, energy, medical devices, robotics, semiconductors, and many more.
+We fund startups across nearly all technology areas and markets like artificial intelligence, energy, medical devices, robotics, semiconductors, and many more.

 <a class="usa-button usa-button-primary button-arrow" href="{{ site.baseurl }}/portfolio/">
 View our portfolio